open-network-infrastructure/articles-of-association/README.md

 For votes regarding very important decisions for the association, the vote has to be taken by a majority of all executive committee members.
 In this case only the president holds a casting vote.

 ### Article 21 Entering into Obligations Only by Joint Signature
-Any legal act obligating the association by at least CHF 1000 or more can only be entered into by a joint signature of at least two executive committee member. <sup>5</sup>
+Any legal act obligating the association by at least CHF 1000 or more can only be entered into by a joint signature of at least two executive committee members. <sup>5</sup>

 <sup>5)</sup> *To be discussed: gives some safety, can also be another amount.*